larrylehan/larrylehan.github.io/_pages/about.md

 ## Recent News
-Apr 4, 2025. **[Invited talk]** I will present ``On the Role of Surrogates in Conformal Inference of Individual Causal Effects" at the Department of Management Science and Statistics at the University of Texas at San Antonio.
+Apr 4, 2025. **[Invited talk]** I will present "On the Role of Surrogates in Conformal Inference of Individual Causal Effects" at the Department of Management Science and Statistics at the University of Texas at San Antonio.

-Mar 14, 2025. **[Invited talk]** Yi Liu will present our work, ``Targeted Data Fusion for Causal Survival Analysis Under Distribution Shift" at the University of Washington Biostatistics Working Group.
+Mar 14, 2025. **[Invited talk]** Yi Liu will present our work, "Targeted Data Fusion for Causal Survival Analysis Under Distribution Shift" at the University of Washington Biostatistics Working Group.

-Mar 14, 2025. **[Invited talk]** Yi Liu will present our work, ``COADVISE: Covariate Adjustment with Variable Selection in RCTs" at the ASA Covariate Adjustment Working Group Journal Club.
+Mar 14, 2025. **[Invited talk]** Yi Liu will present our work, "COADVISE: Covariate Adjustment with Variable Selection in RCTs" at the ASA Covariate Adjustment Working Group Journal Club.

 Jan 30, 2025. **[New preprint]** [Targeted Data Fusion for Causal Survival Analysis Under Distribution Shift](https://arxiv.org/pdf/2501.18798) is available on Arxiv.